hy-sql/project-info/documents/examples/examples.md

 OR    TRUE if any of the conditions separated by OR is TRUE
 ```

-## Example with Comparison Operators and Logical Operators
+## Example of Comparison Operators and Logical Operators
 ```
 CREATE TABLE Tuotteet (id INTEGER PRIMARY KEY, nimi TEXT, hinta INTEGER);
 INSERT INTO Tuotteet (nimi, hinta) VALUES ('porkkana', 7);